-- 9. Preliminary Plan of Subdivision 4-17038: The Planning Board approved Preliminary Plan of Subdivision 4-17042 on October 25, 2018, with eight conditions; however, at the time of this technical staff report, the resolution has not been adopted.
+- 9. Preliminary Plan of Subdivision 4-17038: The Planning Board approved Preliminary Plan of Subdivision 4-17042 on October 25, 2018, with eight conditions.
 The applicant must obtain signature approval of the PPS prior to certification of this DSP.
 Conditions of approval pertinent to the review of this DSP are discussed as follows: - 2.
 Total development within the subject property shall be limited to uses, which generate no more than 7 AM and 17 PM peak-hour trips.
 Any development generating an impact greater than that identified herein above shall require a new determination of the adequacy of transportation facilities and a new preliminary plan of subdivision.